monolayer/monorepo/packages/workloads/docs/guide/mysql.md

 With this workload you define MySQL databases.

-A [`MySqlDatabase`](./../reference/api/main/classes/MySqlDatabase.md) workload is initialized with a valid database name and the following options:
+A [`MySqlDatabase`](./../reference/api/main/classes/MySqlDatabase.md) workload is initialized with a valid database name.

-- A [client constructor function](./../reference/api/main/interfaces/DatabaseOptions.md#properties) providing the client of your choice.
-- An optional [serverId](./../reference/api/main/interfaces/DatabaseOptions.md#properties) to reference the database server where the database is located.

 See [examples](#examples).

-Each workload has an environment variable name associated with it to hold the connection string for the database named after the workloads' [`databaseName`](./../reference/api/main/classes/MySqlDatabase.md#properties) and [`databaseId`](./../reference/api/main/classes/MySqlDatabase.md#databaseid).
+Each workload has an environment variable name associated with it to hold the connection string for the database named after the workloads' [`databaseName`](./../reference/api/main/classes/MySqlDatabase.md#properties).
 For example:

 - database name `products`: `MONO_MYSQL_PRODUCTS_DATABASE_URL`.
-- database name `products` and server ID `main`: `MONO_MYSQL_MAIN_PRODUCTS_DATABASE_URL`.

 ## Client

 You can use **any** MySQL database client with the workload.

-The database client is defined by passing a constructor function when initializing the workload.

-You access the client with the [client](./../reference/api/main/classes/MySqlDatabase.md#client) accessor.
-This accessor will call this client constructor function with the workload's environment variable name and memoize its result.

 See [examples](#examples).